 Controlling can be defined by identifying its main task, which is to ensure resultoriented planning, control, and monitoring of a company's activities based on accounting and financial data (Hahn, 1987).
 Controlling can be described as "a system of mutually agreed measures, principles, goals, methods, and techniques that serves the internal control and management of outcome-related objectives" (Nowak, 2015).
-Controlling in the supply chain is the process of managing and optimising financial, material, and informational flows throughout the supply chain (Chopra & Meindl, 2007).
-Supply chain controlling includes data analysis, forecasting, performance monitoring, and corrective interventions, which allows continuous adjustment of activities to changing market and operational conditions (Cigolini et al., 2004).
-There are differences between controlling in supply chain and controlling in a single company, as presented in Table 4.1.
+Controlling in the supply chain is the process of managing and optimizing financial, material, and informational flows throughout the supply chain (Chopra & Meindl, 2007).
+Supply chain controlling includes data analysis, forecasting, performance monitoring, and corrective interventions, which allows for continuous adjustment of activities to changing market and operational conditions (Cigolini et al., 2004).
+Differences exist between supply chain controlling and enterprise controlling, as presented in Table 4.1.